Taskers of Andover

 Taskers of Andover were an Andover, Hampshire based metal works and engineering company, which became better known in the latter half of the 20th century for their lorry trailers.
-After 170 years in operation, the company became first part of the John Brown company, and then sold to Montracon, where it was quietly closed.
+After 170 years in operation, the company became first part of the John Brown company, and then sold to Montracon, after which it closed.

 Background

 In 1806, Robert Tasker of Stanton St Bernard, Wiltshire travelled from his father's blacksmith business to Abbotts Ann, Hampshire to join the forge ironworks business of Thomas Maslen.
 In 1809, he took over the business, but due to his non conformist Christian views, Tasker found business hard, and was forced to bid for work from further afield.

 Waterloo ironworks

 In 1813, Tasker and his brother William founded the Waterloo Ironworks in the Anna Valley.
 The site, built on chalk strata, gave access to coal and iron ore via the Andover Canal, and offered waterwheel power from the Pillhill Brook.
 The works came into operation in 1815, hence it is named after the great Battle of Waterloo.
 The brothers entered into a partnership with George Fowle, a relative of Robert's wife, Martha.